ClassEuclid/IOS-Mapper-Tool/README.md

 # iOS Mapper Tool

-The **iOS Mapper Tool** is designed to help forensic professionals visually analyze data from the iOS `com.apple.routined` caches database, specifically focusing on the `ZRTCLLOCATIONMO` table.
+The iOS Mapper Tool is designed to help forensic professionals visually analyze data from the iOS `com.apple.routined` caches database, specifically focusing on the `ZRTCLLOCATIONMO` table.

-This tool can be especially valuable in **criminal or civil cases**, helping investigators, attorneys, and analysts:
+This tool can be especially valuable in criminal or civil cases, helping investigators, attorneys, and analysts:

 - Visually depict location data on an interactive map
 - Present clear evidence to judges, jurors, or clients